-Looking for pH of processed foods made from from fruit, vegetables, nuts, grains in 2021?
+Looking for pH of processed foods made from from fruit, vegetables, nuts, grains in 2022?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
 If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 The pH and/or acidity of a many processed foods, homemade or commercial is presented below.
 The term "pH" is a measure of acidity; the lower its value, the more acid the food.
 The equipment used for determining pH was generally pH meters.